jakob-r/hugo-course/content/chapters/13_information_theory/13-07-mutual-info.md

 ---
 title: "Chapter 13.7: Joint Entropy and Mutual Information"
 ---
 Information theory also provides means of quantifying relations between two random variables that extend the concept of (linear) correlation.
-We discuss joint entropy, conditional entropy, and mutual information.
+We discuss joint entropy, conditional entropy, and mutual information in this context.

 <!--more-->